Enroll in Bill Pay

 To get started, simply sign-on to Internet Banking, click the Bill Pay option or check image on the homepage, and follow the enrollment prompts.
 (If you are not already an Internet Banking user, you will need to enroll in that service as well).
 Once enrolled in Bill Pay, you can begin to schedule your payments immediately.

 The first time you use Bill Pay, review the “Getting Started” information, available within the “Help” area.
 Our extensive online “Help” area also explains all the features of HVFCU Bill Pay—from adding billers to scheduling your payments.
-If you still have more questions, review our demo and Bill Pay FAQs.
+If you still have more questions, review our Bill Pay FAQs.

 Bill Pay Features

 - E-Bills – Allows participating companies to send your bills electronically through Bill Pay, at no additional cost.
 With e-bills, you receive your bills on your computer rather than in your mailbox.
 To get comfortable with the feature, you can choose to receive both e-bills and your paper statements for the first 90 days after enrolling.
 If you choose not to continue e-bills after the 90 days, you will continue to receive your paper statements.

 You can do one-click multi-e-bill activation or sign up for e-bills individually as you add new billers, as applicable.
 If you don’t select e-bills when your biller is added, you can do so at a later time by selecting the “Manage My Bills” tab.
 You will also see a “Get Bill” icon in the “Payment Center” for those billers who offer e-bills.
 Once you have set up e-bills for a biller, a “bill” icon appears near their name on the “Payment Center” page.
 If the “Get Bill” icon does not appear, you can’t receive e-bills from that biller.